Answers to your questions

 Please note that the project management team (lead and co-lead[s]) must include at least one researcher from Université Laval.

-Even if your profile does not meet the above criteria, we are still interested in hearing your project ideas!
-To submit them, please use the project submission form.
+Even if your profile does not meet the above criteria, we are interested in hearing your project ideas!
+To do so, please use the form provided.

 There are many advantages to doing research with PULSAR: